jensbambauer/seriale/site/content/seriale-pro.md

     data:
       headline: About
       paragraphs:
-        - text: "Seriale Pro offers a comprehensive business platform for the digital series industry.
-It includes the industry related activities, &quot;Business Meetings & Digital Market&quot;, the &quot;Pitch Contest&quot; and a Conference Program.<br><br>The Seriale Pro is a huge conference and networking event, it will be held for the 8th time as part of &quot;die Seriale&quot;<br><br>The &quot;DIMA Digital Market&quot; is Germany’s very first market with focus on short form digital series.
-This is in cooperation with &quot;Bilbao Seriesland&quot; and &quot;Minnesota Web Fest&quot;.<br><br>Finally about 13 brand new concepts for digitals series will be presented to the industry during the Pitch Contest."
+        - text: "Seriale Pro is an established international business platform for the digital series industry, bringing together creators, producers, and other industry professionals from around the world.
+Seriale Pro offers a mix of conference programs about current topics, and opportunities for the industry, as well as networking events, the annual pitch contest and a market, making it a hub for co-production opportunities and lasting partnerships."
   - partial: text-and-image
     headline: pitch contest
     data:
       image: /img/pitch-contest-2023.jpg
       headline: "Pitch Your Project"
-      text: "13 international creators get the chance to present their series project in a 3 minute long pitch.
-Among them, some creators will pitch their project for the first time.
-The jury will give a short feedback afterwards.
-The best pitch will be announced during the award ceremony on Sunday June 2.
-The pitch contest takes place on Saturday, June 1, from 3:30pm to 6pm at Kleines Haus Stadttheater Giessen."
+      text: "The Pitch Contest offers 12 international series creators a platform to present their projects to an international expert Jury and industry professionals.
+The talented creators will have the opportunity to pitch their innovative ideas, receiving insightful questions and valuable feedback from the Jury.
+Join us for a celebration of creativity!"
-  # - partial: teaser-grid
+  - partial: teaser-grid
-  #   headline: jury pitch contest
+    headline: jury pitch contest
-  #   data:
+    data:
-  #     list: jury-pitch-contest
+      list: jury-pitch-contest
   # - partial: teaser-grid
   #   headline: moderators pitch contest
   #   data: